Pope Clement X: Death

 On 22 July 1676, the agonies of the gout became so violent that Clement X died under them that afternoon.
 He was eighty-six years old and had governed the Church six years, two months, and twenty-four days.
 His tomb is in St. Peter's Basilica.

 Other accomplishments

 He laboured to preserve the peace of Europe even though he was menaced by the ambition of Louis XIV of France (1643–1715), an imperious monarch over ecclesiastical matters (the struggle concerned the régale, or revenues of vacant dioceses and abbeys, which resulted in continued tension with France).
-He decorated the bridge of Sant'Angelo with the ten statues of angels in Carrara marble still to be seen there.
+He decorated the Ponte Sant'Angelo with the ten statues of angels in Carrara marble still to be seen there.

-Pope Clement X had the two fountains located in Piazza of St. Peter's church built near the tribune, where a monument has been erected to his memory.
+Pope Clement X had the two fountains located in St. Peter's Square built near the tribune, where a monument has been erected to his memory.
 During his papacy, the Palazzo Altieri in central Rome was refurbished.

-Clement X appointed Francesco Lorenzo Brancati di Lauria head of the Vatican library.
+Clement X appointed Francesco Lorenzo Brancati di Lauria head of the Vatican Library.